smapiot/piral/src/plugins/piral-menu/README.md

 Adds the definition of a menu item to the app shell.
 Optionally specifies the type of menu where the item should be shown.

-If the first argument is a string a named menu item is registered.
+If the first argument is a string, a named menu item is registered.
 A named menu item can also be removed.

 ### `unregisterMenu()`